 10- Change your needle

-So, It’s recommended having on hand a good selection of universal needles, Microtex, jersey, topstitching.
+So, It’s recommended to have on hand a good selection of universal needles, Microtex, jersey, topstitching.
 So next time, when you are making an online purchase, you always want to have a good array of needles on hand in different sizes as well.

 11- Find an excellent primary machine